Last February I saw a note in the paper, something to the effect of "Remembering Harry Carey 10 Years Later". Had it really been 10 years?

 Upon hearing that news I stopped in my boss' office to ask about being hired as a "real" employee.
 This whole time I was still a junior/student programmer which meant I was paid by the hour.
 He agreed and offered a salary that was great for someone whose diploma wasn't even printed yet.

 That evening I bought an engagement ring for my girlfriend of several years.
 I didn't want to get married until I was done with school and had a stable job, obviously I didn't want to wait long once those were checked-off.
 I picked the turn of the millennium to propose.

 Ah, the turn of the millennium.
-Since I mostly associate with smart people I didn't personally know anyone who thought all the computers were going to crash, or thought Jesus was going to return, or thought the world was going to end, or thought anything remotely interesting was going to happen at all.
+I didn't personally know anyone who thought all the computers were going to crash, or thought Jesus was going to return, or thought the world was going to end, or thought anything remotely interesting was going to happen at all.
 All the programmers at our office were given the OK to go out and celebrate but "be available in case anything goes wrong".